In this article, we guide you through all the important factors you should consider before signing up with an enterprise web analytics vendor.

 To learn more about the capabilities of tag management systems, you can read these blog posts: A Quick Course in Tag Manager’s Usefulness.

-There are several vendors with their own native intranet analytics products.
-But wouldn’t it be handy if an intranet analytics module was one of the features provided by your web analytics platform?
+Wouldn’t it be handy if anonymous data tracking was one of the features provided by your web analytics platform?
 If you feel the same way we do, the list of software providers you could consider narrows significantly.

 Studies show that nearly 81% of brands use affiliate marketing programs.
 The chances are high that your company is also taking advantage of them.